ModPhoenix/poker-planning/README.md

 # PokerPlanning.org 🃏

-The main mission of this project is to make **online planning poker** super easy 🤩 and enjoyable 🥰.
+The main mission of this project is to make **online planning poker** super easy and enjoyable 🥰.
 And also free to use for people from all over the world 🌍🌎🌏!

 Mono repository for scrum poker tool [PokerPlanning.org](https://pokerplanning.org/)

-## Alpha version 🏗

-Alpha version is available at the following link [Poker Planning Alpha](https://poker-planning-39gkk.ondigitalocean.app/)

 ## Fancy technologies 🌈